 I continued on the vegan path even after my diagnosis and treatment, thinking if I just tried harder or got more restrictive, then I would be healthy.
 My diet got more and more restricted and I felt an eating disorder mindset start to consume me.
 I was always hungry, yet I wouldn’t allow myself to eat the foods that would nourish and heal me.

 Finally, after careful thought and lots of fretting, I decided to stop being vegan.
 I wrote a blog post about not being vegan anymore and lost a lot of friends over my decision (that blog post has over 500 comments on it).

 Once I was immersed into the vegan culture, it made it that much more difficult to mentally make that mental shift of eating meat again.
 I experienced bullying and shaming when I wrote publicly about my decision.

 Ultimately, I consulted with a dietitian, an eating disorder specialist, and functional medicine practitioners to recover my health and a balanced relationship with food.

 I eat a lot of vegan foods and still create a lot of vegan recipes, especially since I’m gluten-free and dairy-free to manage my autoimmune-related inflammation.
-I try to eat a variety of plant foods, while including animal protein with every meal.
-This is what works for me!
-I don’t think there is a one-size-fits-all diet, I really don’t.
+I try to eat a variety of plant foods, while including animal protein with most of my meals.

 The bottom line is that it’s important to be aware of the risks of extreme diets and any quick-fix approach to health.
 Based on my experience and exposure to the scientific literature on nutrition, a balanced diet including varying ratios of all of the macronutrients, will most often provide long-term benefits and a reduction of risk of nutritional deficiencies.